ibuetler/p3s-pwntools-socket-riddler/riddler-two/Tutorial.md

 ## Step 2
 ### Analysis of Riddler Two Service
-Riddler is a network services that is listening on port `443`.
+Riddler is a network service that is listening on port `443`.
 It is **not** https - but still running on port `443`!

 #### Manual Connection

-Before we start to write some code, we should make ourself familiar with the responses of *Riddler Two* by using `telnet` or `netcat`:
+Before you start to write some code, you should make yourself familiar with the responses of *Riddler Two* by using `telnet` or `netcat`:

 ``` python
 telnet [IP-Address] [Port]